Surprise (S.E.S. album)

-Surprise is a compilation album released in 2001 by South Korean girl group S.E.S. under SM Entertainment.
-It has sold approximately 350,000 copies.
+Surprise is the first compilation album by South Korean girl group S.E.S., released under SM Entertainment on July 11, 2001.
 The record is composed of Korean versions of the group's Japanese songs.
-The only single was "꿈을 모아서 (Just In Love)" (originally "Yume wo Kasanete").
+"Just In Love" (originally "Yume wo Kasanete") was spawned as the album's single.
 A bonus track, "Fate World" (a Korean version of "Meguriau Sekai"), is included.
+The album sold over 357,000 copies in South Korea.

+Commercial performance

+Surprise peaked at number three on the MIAK monthly album chart in July 2001, selling 250,627 copies within the month.
+It was ranked the 16th best-selling album of the year in South Korea, having sold nearly 358,000 copies.